 Preparing for labor

-Vaginal bleeding or a sudden drop in kicks may also be signs of labor.
-However, these symptoms can also be indicative of other issues, so contact your provider if you notice either of these signs to see if you should be examined.
+Vaginal bleeding or a sudden decrease in baby movements may also be signs of labor.
+However, these symptoms can also be indicative of other issues, so contact your provider if you notice either of these signs.

 Let’s plan ahead

-Hopefully your delivery bag is packed by now!
+Hopefully your delivery bag is packed!
 If not, it’s time to put together clothing and toiletries to have on-hand for your stay.
 You don’t want to be scrambling when labor begins.
 Check out our hospital bag checklist to make sure you don’t forget anything.

 If the hospital or birthing center doesn’t offer valet, find out where you should park when you arrive.
 Also, speak to someone beforehand to determine where to enter.
 Knowledge is power!
 Some birthing places will ask you to arrive through the emergency room entrance if it’s especially late.

-Download Ovia Parenting for newborn tracking and clinically backed answer to all your early parenting questions.
+Download Ovia Parenting for newborn tracking and clinically-backed answers to all your early parenting questions.

 Reviewed by the Ovia Health Clinical Team